solita/solita.github.com/_posts/2025-03-10-cing-the-web.md

 Although C was used in the early web through [Common Gateway Interface](https://en.wikipedia.org/wiki/Common_Gateway_Interface), it has never been the go-to language for web development, especially not on the front end!

+Compared to JS [WebAssembly](https://webassembly.org) provides a much lower level virtual machine in the browser that can be used as a compilation target for any native code.
+There are [many languages](https://github.com/appcypher/awesome-wasm-langs) that have a WebAssembly port.
-With WebAssembly we can run any native code in the browser, so it is time to try making a client-side web app in (mostly) pure C. In this post, we will make the traditional simple to-do-list application.
+It is time to try making a client-side web app in (mostly) pure C. In this post, we will make the traditional simple to-do-list application.

 ## HTML generation